NSAnant/gin_demo/README.md

 # gin_app

-A new Flutter application.
+A Flutter assginment from Dkatalis for Flutter Developer.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Please find resources for more details.

 A few resources to get you started if this is your first Flutter project: